 The mission of the Commission on Quality and Practice is to provide a venue for the development of recommended policy related to the practicing family physician.

-*--The Commission on Governmental Advocacy does not attend the summer cluster event in Kansas City.
+The Commission on Governmental Advocacy does not attend the summer cluster event in Kansas City.
 Instead, commission members meet during the Family Medicine Advocacy Summit in Washington, D.C.
-In 2021, the CGA will participate in and meet during FMAS from May 17-May 19.